replicatedhq/kurl.sh/src/markdown-pages/add-ons/weave.md

 ### This add-on is deprecated.

-As of March 27, 2023, kURL no longer intends to continue to offer this add-on as part of the ongoing kURL project.
-This add-on is now considered deprecated, and may no longer be offered by the project after September 31st, 2023.
-Existing installs that use this add-on will be best effort supported during this deprecation window.
-Please consider using the [Flannel](https://kurl.sh/docs/add-ons/flannel) add-on for your CNI needs moving forward.
-We offer a migration path for existing customer installs as described [here](https://kurl.sh/docs/add-ons/flannel#migration-from-weave).
+As of March 27, 2023, the Weave add-on is deprecated.
+The Weave add-on might be removed from kURL after September 31st, 2023.
+Existing installations that use the Weave add-on are supported during this deprecation window.
+We recommend that you remove the Weave add-on and use the [Flannel](https://kurl.sh/docs/add-ons/flannel) add-on instead on or before September 31, 2023.
+For more information about how to migrate from Weave, see [Migration from Weave](https://kurl.sh/docs/add-ons/flannel#migration-from-weave).

 ## Summary